raikilon/dev-notes/aws/saa-c03/aws.md

 ## Amazon Lightsail
 is designed for users who want to quickly launch **simple applications or virtual servers** with predictable pricing.
 It provides easy-to-use instances, containers, and databases — perfect for small apps, prototyping, or migrating from traditional VPS providers.

+### AWS Amplify

+**AWS Amplify** is a development platform that simplifies building, deploying, and hosting full-stack web and mobile applications on AWS.
+It provides tools and services for frontend frameworks like React, Vue, and Angular, as well as mobile platforms such as iOS and Android.
+Amplify integrates seamlessly with backend resources — including authentication (Amazon Cognito), APIs (AWS AppSync or API Gateway), and storage (Amazon S3, DynamoDB).
+With built-in CI/CD and easy environment management, Amplify helps developers quickly move from prototype to production with minimal DevOps overhead.

 ## Comparison Table

 | Service              | Type                     | Best For                                     | Infra Management       | Autoscaling           |